MiroslavaM/GettingAndCleaningData/README.md

 <b>Course Project Step5</b> - Using the <i><b>dplyr</i></b> <i>group_by</i> function we group the data by "ActivityLablel" and "Subject".
 Then with <i>summarise_each</i> we get the average of each variable for each activity and each subject.
 Finally, we write the summarized dataset in seperate file.

 ##Notes
-For reviewing the dataset from step5, you can use the following code: data <- read.table("./SummarizedData.txt", header = TRUE) View(data)
+For reviewing the dataset from step5, you can use the following code:<br>
+data <- read.table("./SummarizedData.txt", header = TRUE) <br>
+View(data)